raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

   proposals as detailed in {{proposals-by-reference}}.
 * The commit MUST NOT change the sender's client credential.
 * Add proposals MUST NOT contain clients of existing group members.
-* Add proposals MUST NOT contain connection AddPackages, except if the group is a connection group.
+* Add proposals MUST NOT contain connection KeyPackages, except if the group is a connection group.
 * If guest users are added as part of the request, there MUST be a distinct Welcome message for each guest DS involved.